jmorl96/jmorl96/README.md

 - ☁️ Currently working in Google Cloud Platform projects.

-- 🔨📁 Using BigQuery for ETL and Datawarehouse porpouses.
+- 🔨📁 Using BigQuery for ETL and Datawarehousing purposes.

 - 📊 Using Data Studio for data visualization.